Providence Bruins: History

 In the 2001–02 season, the Providence Bruins contracted with then-13-year-old musician Ben Schwartz to work as the official organist at all home games.
-As a result, Schwartz, who provided music for seven years until the conclusion of the 2007–08 season, is the youngest organist to ever work for a professional North American sports franchise in history.
+As a result, Schwartz, who provided music for seven years until the conclusion of the 2007–08 season, is the youngest organist to ever work for a professional North American sports franchise.

 In August 2006, DuRoss sold his majority interest in the club to Massachusetts businessman H. Larue Renfroe.

 After the 2019–20 season was curtailed due to the COVID-19 pandemic, the Bruins moved to a temporary home in the New England Sports Center in Marlborough, Massachusetts, as the Dunkin' Donuts Center was being used by the state of Rhode Island for pandemic-related operations.
 The New England Sport Center is also owned by team owner H. Larue Renfroe.
 The Bruins returned to the Dunkin' Donuts Center for the 2021–22 AHL season.

 In September 2022, the home arena was renamed to Amica Mutual Pavilion.